For booking information please email: LJHAgent23@aol.com

 His series of recordings for Warner Bros.
 Records and more recently for Western Jubilee Recording Company have received critical acclaim.
 Waddie’s Western Jubilee Recordings are: Waddie Mitchell Live, featuring Don Edwards as well as world class instrumentalists Rich O’Brien and Norman Blake was recorded live at the Western Jubilee Warehouse in Colorado Springs.
 A glowing review of Waddie Mitchell Live appeared in People, which concludes with “Bottom Line: Horse sense and humor from America’s Best Known Cowboy Poet.”
 This was followed by A Prairie Portrait which features Waddie Mitchell, Don Edwards and the Fort Worth Symphony Orchestra.
 In April, 2001, the Oklahoma City Cowboy Hall of Fame / National Cowboy & Western Heritage Museum presented Waddie with the coveted Wrangler Award for his participation in the Outstanding Traditional Western Album of the year.

-Currently, Waddie Mitchell continues hosting and performing at festivals, private gatherings, rodeos, corporate events, concert halls and an extraordinarily wide variety of functions.
+Currently, Waddie Mitchell continues performing and hosting at festivals, private gatherings, rodeos, corporate events, concert halls and an extraordinarily wide variety of functions.
+California’s Country Music Festival, Stagecoach, located at the Empire Polo Club in Indio, CA has presented Waddie more years than any other artist.
 The Reno Gazette-Journal published a list chosen by a panel of writers, historians and other notables, who selected the Top 20 Artists, Authors and Entertainers to Influence Nevada in the 20th Century.
 Sure enough pards, there was Waddie!
 Waddie Mitchell has received the title of Adjunct Professor from the University of Wyoming.
 This honor was based on “Real world credentials which Waddie possesses in wealth.”

 Performances with Symphony Orchestras Available and Desirable